juangsalaz/sentiment-analysis-web/README.md

 * I created badge label to show today's trending topic, it's became suggestion for users.
 When user click the badge, it will show the topic's tweets data.
 * The last, I created a chart to show percentage of sentiment for a topic.
 To simulated real time dataset, we need to run the cron job in the backend and and I put setInterval in every 5 minutes call the API to get the updated data.

+## Data Usage
+For data usage docummentation you can look at [the backend repo Readme file](https://github.com/juangsalaz/sentiment-analysis-api/blob/main/README.md)

 ## Libraries
-* [Sentiment javascript library](https://www.npmjs.com/package/sentiment), easy way to calcullate the sentiment score,  you can doing something like this:
+* [Sentiment javascript library](https://www.npmjs.com/package/sentiment), easy way to calculate the sentiment score,  you can doing something like this:

 ```
 import Sentiment from 'sentiment';